magnetikonline/sass-boilerplate/README.md

 	width: 100px;

 	@include retinaOnly() {
-		// reward for retina display is a red border
+		// reward for retina is a red border
 		border: 1px solid #f00;
 	}
 }